Lyft launches a new self-driving division and will develop its own autonomous ride-hailing technology

 However, Lyft employs a team to work on regulatory matters and has made in-roads in Washington for other issues in the past.

-The other thing to consider, with all this talk of unleashing the unmanned robots to drive us , is the toll it will take on Uber and Lyft’s human drivers.
+The other thing to consider, with all this talk of unleashing the unmanned robots to drive us, is the toll it will take on Uber’s and Lyft’s human drivers.
 Though Lyft believes the day we replace all the humans is far off, it makes economic sense for ridesharing companies to veer down that path and autonomous vehicles will inevitably take over at some point.

 Lyft has said in the past that these drivers could transition into new roles within the company and that the new technology will create new jobs.
 It’s not clear if all the drivers would get new jobs, how many jobs would be created or how much they’d be paid.
 It’s also not clear if they’d go for a more traditional role rather than the freedom they once enjoyed making their own hours as a driver.